Frequently Asked Questions

 How will COVID-19 impact the program?

-At this time, the Fall 2020 semester is expected to continue as normal (in-person/on-campus).
-However, should anything change, the department can be flexible and offer courses online (or in some sort of hybrid form if international students are impacted only).
+The Fall 2020 semester is expected to continue as scheduled on September 2nd.
+Many courses will be offered in-person until Thanksgiving recess.
+Thereafter, the University will switch to a virtual format for the remaining few days of the semester.
+It is still unknown how the Spring 2021 semester will be conducted.
+More details will become available later this year.
 Otherwise, please note that students have the potential to defer their enrollment.
 For Professional M.S. students, enrollment may be deferred to Fall 2021.
 No fees or re-application will be required of students who chose to defer.
-For more information, refer to the UW-Madison COVID-19 page.
+For more information, refer to the UW-Madison Smart Restart page.

 Reach out to our alumni